crystal-lang/crystal-book/docs/syntax_and_semantics/blocks_and_procs.md

 In either case, `&.some_method` is an argument passed to `method`.
 This argument is syntactically equivalent to the block variants.
 It is only syntactic sugar and does not have any performance penalty.

-If the method has other required parameters, the short syntax argument should also be supplied in the method's argument list.
+If the method has other required arguments, the short syntax argument should also be supplied in the method's argument list.

 ```crystal
 ["a", "b"].join(",", &.upcase)